 - The plugin comes with fully customizable page templates

 - It gives you the ability to add more questions to capture forms

 - You need to purchase Thrive Architect or the Thrive Themes Membership in order to tap into this plugin’s best features

-While those are my favorite products that Thrive offers, they have a few other small ones that are worth mentioning.
-Other products in Thrive suite of tools include
+While those are my favorite products that Thrive offers, they have a few other small ones that are worth mentioning:

-This plugin allows you to add some conditions so you can display widgets contextually on your blog.
+This plugin allows you to add some conditions so you can display widgets contextually on your blog post.
 With this tool, you will be able to display different widgets for different posts.
 You can vary them by categories, tags, etc.

 Thrive Themes Vs. Competitors

 There is a lot of competition on the market when it comes to WordPress page builders.
 From themes and landing pages to plugins and front-end page builders, you’ll find tons of other options available to you.